JorgeNustes/gbjl-probability/README.md

-# gbjl-propability
+# gbjl-probability

-gbjl-propability is a package that uses python to calculate Gaussian and Binomial distributions.
+gbjl-probability is a package that uses python to calculate Gaussian and Binomial distributions.
 The main uses are:

   - Calculate Gaussian and Binomial distributions
   - Plot the normalized *histogram* of the distibution